HilarioMoraes/first-project/README.md

-# My Python Learning Projects
+# My Python Learning Journey

+Welcome to my repository!
-This repository contains my first Python exercises and small projects.
+Here I share my first steps in programming with Python, starting from scratch and learning through small exercises and projects.
-The goal is to practice the basics of programming while improving my skills step-by-step.

-## Contents
+## 📂 Contents
-- Basic math operations
+- Basic calculations and formulas
 - Random number generation
-- Simple input/output programs
+- Input and output programs
-- Beginner exercises
+- Beginner-friendly exercises

+## 🎯 Goal
+My main goal is to practice and improve my Python skills consistently, building a solid foundation for future, more advanced projects.

-## About me
+## 👨‍💻 About Me
-I'm a beginner in Python programming and I'm building this repository as part of my learning journey.
+I'm starting my journey in programming with Python and plan to expand my skills into building apps, automation scripts, and more.
+This repository will grow as I learn new things.

+---

+*This is just the beginning — stay tuned for more projects!*